jabshalomchris/farmnode-main/README.md

-# Project Name & Pitch
+# Project name & pitch

 FarmNode an e-micro farm platform solution built on Client-Server architecture that connects local agro-growers and consumers vice-versa with equipped geo visualization module.
 Local agro-growers can manage their produces in the platform whereas consumers can interact with them via subscriptions, requests and visualization on an interactive map.

 ## Tech Stack

 * Angular
-* HTML/CSS/TypeScript
+* HTML / CSS / TypeScript
 * Leaflet.js
-* SpringBoot
+* SpringBoot / Java / Hibernate
-* GeoJSON
+* GeoJSON / Geocoding
 * MySQL

 ## Related Project Repositories